msped/projectparts/README.md

 - A User will want to be able to see the price of the full product as if they were to buy it compared to the ticket price.

-- A User will want to be able to quick add set amount of tickets.
+- A User will want to be able to quick add set amount of tickets with the option to add a specific amount when viewing a product in more detail.

 - Users will want to be able to read more about each product on there own page with more description.